jotform/before-after.js/README.md

 #### UPDATES
 - **Feb 23rd, 2016:** before-after is now a jquery plugin, special thanks to [@ramblex](http://github.com/ramblex/).
-Also CDN links updated and fixed a few issues
+Also CDN links updated and fixed a few issues.
 - **March 9th, 2015:** I was finally able to remove the jQuery Mobile dependency and handle it with native events.
 If you wish to help, mobile testing is much appreciated since I can only test a limited number devices.

 #### DEPENDENCIES
 - [jQuery](http://jquery.com) for ease

 #### USAGE
+    $('.ba-slider').beforeAfter();

-Simply copy the contents of the sample.html to your own page.
+Or you can simply copy the contents of the sample.html to your own page.
 All links are called from a CDN.

 #### LICENSE